MarlinFirmware/Marlin/README.md

 ## Submitting Patches

-- Submit **Bug Fixes** as Pull Requests to the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.
+Proposed patches should be submitted as a Pull Request against the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.

-- Follow the [Coding Standards](http://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
+- Follow the [Coding Standards](https://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit your questions and concerns to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues).
+- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues/new/choose).
+Support resources are also listed there.
+- Whenever you add new features, be sure to add tests to `buildroot/tests` and then run your tests locally, if possible.
+  - It's optional: Running all the tests on Windows might take a long time, and they will run anyway on GitHub.
+  - If you're running the tests on Linux (or on WSL with the code on a Linux volume) the speed is much faster.
+  - You can use `make tests-all-local` or `make tests-single-local TEST_TARGET=...`.
+  - If you prefer Docker you can use `make tests-all-local-docker` or `make tests-all-local-docker TEST_TARGET=...`.

 ## Marlin Support